Caroline Ducey

-Caroline Ducey (born Caroline Trousselard, 12 December 1976) is a French actress who has appeared in 34 films since 1994.
-Outside of her home country, she is best known for her controversial role in Catherine Breillat's 1999 film Romance, a role for which she was awarded the 2000 Étoile d’or de la révélation féminine (Gold Star) by l’Académie de la presse du cinéma français.
-Ducey was nominated for the Prix Michel Simon film prize for Best Actress in Familles je vous hais (1997).
-In 2000, she was a member of the jury at the 22nd Moscow International Film Festival.
+Caroline Ducey (born Caroline Trousselard) is a French actress.
+Outside of her home country, she is best known for her controversial role in Catherine Breillat's 1999 film Romance, for which she was awarded the 2000 Étoile d’or de la révélation féminine (Gold Star) by l'Académie de la presse du cinéma français.

+Early life and education

+Caroline Ducey was born Caroline Trousselard in Sainte-Adresse, France.

+Career

+Ducey has had an extensive career in French films.

+Other activities

+In 2000, Ducey was a member of the jury at the 22nd Moscow International Film Festival.

+Recognition and awards

+Ducey was nominated for the Prix Michel Simon for Familles je vous hais (1997).

+She was awarded the 2000 Étoile d'or de la révélation féminine (Gold Star) by l'Académie de la presse du cinéma français for her role in Romance.
+Also in 2000, she received a Shooting Stars Award from European Film Promotion.